nesphaar/winrecon/README.md

 📋 Hardening & compliance reviews

-📌 Versioning
+---

+## **📌 Versioning**

 Current version: 1.0.0

-See script header for full changelog.
+See the script header for the full changelog.

+---

 ⚠️ Disclaimer

-This tool is intended for authorized security testing and system auditing only.
+This tool is intended only for authorized security testing and system auditing.

-Run it only on systems you own or have explicit permission to assess.
+Run it only on systems you own or where you have explicit permission to perform an assessment.